 Is It Possible To Fix A Broken Marriage Without Counseling?

-Whether you’re trying to how to fix a broken marriage alone or working alongside your partner, the question of counseling or couple’s therapy does come up.
+Whether you’re trying to figure out how to fix a broken marriage alone or working alongside your partner, the question of counseling or couple’s therapy does come up.
 Is it possible to fix a broken marriage without counseling?
 Or can you find ways to fix a broken marriage on your own?

 Snigdha says that the answer depends entirely on your circumstances.
-“First of all, if a person wants to fix a broken marriage without counseling they need to assess whether they and their spouse have the necessary skills to overcome their issues.
+“First of all, if a person wants to fix a broken marriage without counseling, they need to assess whether they and their spouse have the necessary skills to overcome their issues.
 External help becomes important because often couples lack the pragmatic outlook needed to spot and resolve the knots of marital issues.

-“It is not mandatory that the external help has to be in form of counseling or therapy.
+“It is not mandatory that the external help has to be in the form of counseling or therapy.
 But an impartial third-party intervention can definitely help matters.
 A lot of work is required to fix a marriage that is falling apart.
 The commitment to keep doing that work isn’t easy.
 An outside influence can help you stay on track.

 “Sometimes the emotional, intellectual, economic or spiritual differences between spouses are so pronounced that being on the same page becomes challenging.
 Here also a third-party intervention can help.

-It is possible to fix broken marriage alone if you think the marriage is worth saving.
+It is possible to fix a broken marriage alone if you think the marriage is worth saving.
 You have to take some steps like jot down all the positives of the marriage in a diary, talk about the good times with your spouse and remind them why you married in the first place.

-We list out 9 ways to fix a broken marriage that includes steps like understanding the issue, reconnecting, listing the positives and stopping the arguments.
+We list out 9 ways to fix a broken marriage that includes steps like understanding the issue, reconnecting, listing the positives, and stopping the arguments.